WhatTheNathan/UnlimitedCarousel/README.md

 ### CocoaPods

-`InfiniteCarousel` is avaliable through CocoaPods.
+`UnlimitedCarousel` is avaliable through CocoaPods.

-Add a pod entry for `InfiniteCarousel` to your Podfile:
+Add a pod entry for `UnlimitedCarousel` to your Podfile:

 ```
-pod 'InfiniteCarousel'
+pod 'UnlimitedCarousel'
 ```

 Install InfiniteCarousel into your project: